david-borchers/LCE_paper/README.md

 2. sim-longlag.r contains code to do the long-lag simulations, and

-3. sim-shortlag.r contains code to do the long-lag simulations, and
+3. sim-shortlag.r contains code to do the long-lag simulations.

 twoplane package